 6. students who do not receive confirmation from ERP can either make a "late drop" or a change to audit status at Registrar Services by the end of September/end of February or will not be admitted to the examination due to missing module achievements.

 Courses in French, German, Mandarine Chinese, and Spanish will be accepted if workload and curriculum are comparable.
-Credits acquired in languages other than those offered at Jacobs University will only be transferred if issued by a partner university of Jacobs University.
+Credits acquired in languages other than those offered at Constructor University will only be transferred if issued by a partner university of Constructor University.

 To apply for the recognition of transfer credits, students must submit the Transfer Credit Form, the module syllabi, and an official transcript indicating the modules taken to Registrar Services.
 Upon recommendation of the Language Instructors, Registrar Services rules on the acceptance of transfer credits.

-Language modules completed at other institutions are eligible for transfer credits at Jacobs University if the qualification to be recognized does not differ significantly in content, intended learning outcomes, scope, academic level or quality from the modules offered at Jacobs University.
+Language modules completed at other institutions are eligible for transfer credits at Constructor University if the qualification to be recognized does not differ significantly in content, intended learning outcomes, scope, academic level or quality from the modules offered at Constructor University.

 Auditing a course means that students do not receive credits but attend the course regularly in order to reach a higher proficiency level.
 Registration and regular attendance (not more than 5 unexcused sessions) is mandatory.
 Only very few places are available for auditors, and only once students who need to take language courses for credits have received a spot.